 However what is equally haunting is when the cause of death of a loved one is known, and it was a result of someone else’s negligence.

 When someone dies due to another’s negligence, a wrongful death suit may be necessary.
-A Florida wrongful death case could result from any type of personal injury case, such as medical malpractice, vehicle accidents, or even nursing home abuse.
+A Florida wrongful death case could result from any type of personal injury case, such as vehicle accidents, or even nursing home abuse.

 The death of a loved one is a profoundly horrible event.
 Susan Lawson is devoted to helping families navigate through this difficult time.
 As an experienced wrongful death attorney in Florida, Ms. Lawson understands the importance of providing clients with answers to all of their legal questions.
 She also understands the importance of aggressively prosecuting wrongful death cases so that a full and absolute financial recovery is obtained for her clients.